To what extent does the place we live, and the community we are a part of, shape the person, musician and teacher that we become?

 Stantonbury Campus was also home to the MK Music Service, where I was Head of Piano and Keyboard for several years.
 Sharing the same egalitarian values, the Music Service provided instrumental lessons and ensembles to thousands of children and young people across our growing schools population, and provided an environment in which many of my own initiatives and much of my expertise developed and flourished.

-To say that the atmosphere, ethos and approach of Stantonbury had a major impact on my teaching would be an understatement.
+To say that the atmosphere, ethos and approach that Stantonbury enjoyed back in those days had a major impact on my teaching would be an understatement.

 A City for Culture